 Frans Vermeulen: Synoptic Materia Medica: Vermeulen uses 22 classical and modern resources.
 Approach to remedies by their organotropy, modalities, cardinal symptoms.
 Info on small remedies by old and new masters are integrated.

-George Vithoulkas: Materia Medica Viva (8 volumes): This tremedous work is less suitable to be used for systematic work and daily reference, but the more to read for grasping the essential properties of homeopathic remedies.
+George Vithoulkas: Materia Medica Viva (14 volumes): This tremendous work is less suitable to be used for systematic work and daily reference, but the more to read for grasping the essential properties of homeopathic remedies.
 Very detailed portrayals of remedy pictures.
 A good time in reading.